 While starting cloth diapers may seem daunting you do get used to the cleaning and maintenance and you stop thinking about it and dreading it.
 The upfront price can send you into a panic attack but it is better than the total cost of disposables for 2-3 years or diapers for a few children.
 Plus there are many ways around that cost.

-What are the benefits to using cloth diapers?
+What are the benefits of using cloth diapers?

 First off, if you were wondering about the end of my story, all of the ailments my daughter was experiencing were cured once we switched to cloth diapers.
 I can’t guarantee that if you are having the same issues this will work for you but it did work for my family.